atquil/spring-boot-fault-tolerance/README.md

 ## Understanding Fault Tolerance in Microservices

+In modern distributed systems, especially microservices architectures, services communicate over networks.
+Networks are inherently unreliable.
+Services can fail, become slow, or return errors for countless reasons (bugs, deployment issues, resource exhaustion, infrastructure problems).

+**What happens without fault tolerance?**

+- A failure in one downstream service (e.g., an inventory service) can cascade upwards,causing the calling service (e.g., an order service) to hang, consume resources, and eventually fail itself.
+This chain reaction can bring down large parts, or even the entirety, of your application.
+Users experience errors, timeouts, and a generally unreliable system.

+**What is Fault Tolerance?**

+- It's the ability of a system to continue operating, potentially at a reduced capacity, rather than failing completely when one or more of its components fail.
-Fault tolerance is critical in microservice architectures where multiple services communicate over networks, introducing various failure points.
+- Fault tolerance is critical in microservice architectures where multiple services communicate over networks, introducing various failure points.
 In a distributed system, failures are inevitable, so our applications must be designed to handle them gracefully.

 ## How it works: